 As a member of the Rathbone family, Hannah had the advantage of growing up to be a well-educated lady, with much wealth of her own.
 This did not stop her following the ethos that the members of her family were known for.
 In January 1838 she married the Rev John Hamilton Thom, a Unitarian Minister who founded a non-sectarian charity, The Ministry of the Poor, which helped people living in the most deprived areas of our city.

-Hannah Mary Thom was, and still is, remembered by the people of the Holy Cross Parish for her tireless and unselfish work and kindness to parishioners of that time.
+Hannah Mary Thom was, and still is, remembered by the people of the Holy Cross Parish for her tireless and unselfish work and kindness to parishioners who inhabited the area.
 Hannah did her best to help improve the people’s lot and in a fiercely sectarian locality she well and truly crossed the religious divide to become a widely respected and much loved lady.
-Hannah’s kindness so moved the Irish Catholics throughout the area that following her death in 1872, at the age of just 55, they got together and pledged to save all their spare coppers, and there were not many, until they had enough to erect the fountain and statue that today stands in the grounds of Mazenod Court in her honour.
+Hannah’s kindness so moved the Irish Catholics throughout the area that following her death in 1872, at the age of just 55, they got together and pledged to save all their spare coppers, and there were not many to spare, until they had enough to erect the fountain and statue that today stands in her honour within the grounds of Mazenod Court.